bring/hedwig/src/shared/components/trace/Trace.md

 {navigation}

-> The trace field is simular to the [Search](/Search) field and contains a rotating placeholder when the field is not populated.
+> The trace field is similar to the [Search](/Search) field and contains a rotating placeholder when the field is not populated.